 4.6 Broadening Participation (2 pages maximum).
 Broadening participation in STEM is integral to building capacity within a jurisdiction and ensuring that available human and institutional resources play a meaningful role in the pursuit of the goals of the project.
 This includes diversity of all types - individual, institutional, and geographic.
-RII Track-1 project narratives should describe the current landscape of diversity, equity, and inclusion (DEI) within the jurisdiction, and provide plans for broadening the participation not only of underrepresented minority groups but also of other groups within the jurisdiction whose eventual participation in the STEM enterprise would benefit the jurisdiction.
-Describe the basis for the proposal's strategic choices for broadening participation, including the institutional diversity of the participating organizations.
-Example activities include those that: support the STEM education and careers of women, underrepresented minorities, persons with disabilities, and veterans; develop student employment and leadership options; identify innovative strategies for faculty recruitment and retention; and expand organizational participation.
+RII Track-1 project narratives should describe the current landscape of diversity, equity, and inclusion (DEI) within the jurisdiction, and provide plans for broadening the participation not only groups traditionally underrepresented in STEM but also of other groups within the jurisdiction whose eventual participation in the STEM enterprise would benefit the jurisdiction.
+Proposals must describe the basis for the proposal's strategic choices for broadening participation, including the institutional diversity of the participating organizations.
+Example activities include those that: support the STEM education and careers of women, groups traditionally underrepresented in STEM, persons with disabilities, and veterans; develop student employment and leadership options; identify innovative strategies for faculty recruitment and retention; and expand organizational participation.
 Providing opportunities to engage in STEM for students who are in the first generation of the family to attend college, or those from economically disadvantaged or rural populations may also be appropriate when such strategies are responsive to jurisdictional needs.
-Developing research capacity in participating institutions of all types and serving varied student populations is also encouraged.
+Developing research capacity in participating institutions of all types and serving varied student populations is a required project component.

 The plans for broadening participation must be supported by specific, well-documented, baseline data, including clear references and citations to data sources.
 Baseline data (e.g., enrollment numbers, graduation rates, population statistics, etc.) should demonstrate the current status of the targeted population(s) or demographic(s) for the proposed efforts to increase, or achieve explicit levels of, the participation of specific groups or populations (especially students) in proposed activities.
-If a strategy is being adapted from another successful project, cite the source of the activity and provide relevant data.
+If a strategy is being adapted from another successful project, cite the source of the activity, and provide relevant data.